magillicus/google-trust-and-safety-case-study/README.md

   Derived or collected risk indicators such as anomaly scores, keyword flags, prior user flags, and composite risk factors

 ## Core Metrics
-The analysis is centered around a set of Trust & Safety-oriented KPIs, including:
+The analysis is centered around a set of Trust and Safety-oriented KPIs, including:

 - **Abuse Rate** — share of AI interactions flagged as policy-violating
 - **High-Risk Prompt Rate** — share of prompts containing suspicious intent or elevated risk signals